 B2 First Use of English Page Introduction

 This page is designed to give you tips and tricks for the the Use of English section of the B2 First Certificate (FCE) exam.
 There are four papers in the FCE exam and these are split into five sections.
 Reading and Use of English.
 Listening.
 Writing.
 Speaking.
 You should use the tips, technique and examples on this page to help you prepare for the B2 First Use of English paper.
-If you want to find out more about exam format, how to book the exam and the best resources to use to prepare for the exam etc. check out this website or watch my videos on this page.
+If you want to find out more about exam format, how to book the exam and the best resources to use to prepare for the exam etc. check out this website or this page.

 B2 First Use of English & Reading Paper Advice

 There are 7 parts in the 'Reading and Use of English' paper.
-Parts 1-4 are 'Use of English' and parts 5-7 are 'Reading'.
+Parts 2-4 are 'Use of English' and parts 1, 5, 6 and 7 are 'Reading'.

 You have 1 hour and 15 minutes or 75 minutes to complete this paper.